Flight: Malindo Air OD 308

 The route map for the KUL – DPS flight.

-A welcome snack and drink is provided after take off.
+A welcome snack and drink are provided after take-off.

 A hot meal is also provided on the flight.
 I got the vegetarian as the chicken option ran out early on.